HuiWangAtTjnu/SSpa/README.md

-   You can refer to the installation steps at https://github.com/BeachWang/DAIL-SQL.
+   You also can refer to the installation steps in [DAIL-SQL](https://github.com/BeachWang/DAIL-SQL).

 Run
 ======